Shahnawaz-A/Shahnawaz-A/README.md

 ### Hi there 👋 I'm Shahnawaz Ansari

-🚀 A passionate **Full Stack Developer** from India nearly four years of experience in building scalable web applications using Django, Laravel, and React.js.
+🚀 A passionate **Full Stack Developer** from India with nearly four years of experience in building scalable web applications using Django, Laravel, and React.js.

 ---